Class teachers: Mrs Dale and Mrs Blair

 Our early morning work consists of guided group reading, individual reading and independent activities, for example, use of the role play area, reading corner, outside area and laptops.
 The guided group reading is led by Mrs Phillips.
 This involves sharing a book using multiple copies of the same text and discussing the features of the book, punctuation, and story.
 The children share their own relevant experiences as well as applying phonic knowledge to read the words.
 This is also the time where individual children read to Mrs Dale, Mrs Blair and parent helpers.

-This term our literacy work will focus on the topic of Growing.
-We will be exploring the stories of The Very Hungry Caterpillar, Jack and the Beanstalk and The Tiny Seed .
-The children will continue to apply what they are learning in letters and sounds in order to segment words for writing whole sentences, as well as using finger spaces, capital letters and full stops.
-Through independent writing opportunities and guided writing the children will be:
+This term our literacy work will focus on the topic of Healthy Bodies.
+We will be exploring the Funnybones stories by Allan and Janet Ahlberg, a selection of non-fiction books on diet and exercise, and some traditional tales with a ‘healthy’ twist.
+The children will continue to apply what they are learning in Letters and Sounds in order to segment words for writing, creating whole sentences.
+Through independent writing opportunities and guided writing we will be:

 - Creating lists

 - Writing our own stories in the style topic books

 - Generating creative descriptions of surroundings

 Letters and Sounds